codewars/codewars-api-docs/source/includes/_webhooks.md

 ----- | -------
 Payload URL | The server endpoint that will relieve the webhook payload (i.e. `http://example.com/my/endpoint`) Secret | An optional secret shared between you and our webhook service.
-Ensures only Codewars is sending you the webhook Global | If checked, you will receive all events about the application (anyone completes a kata, etc).
-Otherwise, only receive events relevant to you (i.e. you create a kata)
-Events (future) | Whitelist which events you receive
+Ensures only Codewars is sending you the webhook Events (future) | Whitelist which events you receive

 Once you create or update your webhook, your endpoint will receive a webhook updated event.